 Diabetic patients must take preventive measures when it comes to eating oats due to their high percentage of Carbohydrates, although these are of low glycemic index.
 In any case, they must measure the daily intake of carbohydrates thoroughly, looking for different ways to include oats in their diet without any issue.

-Iron deficiency anemia is a serious obstacle for the consumption of oat bran, since this product prevents the complete absorption of iron from the intestinal tract to the blood flow.
+Iron deficiency anaemia, which is caused by iron deficiency, is a serious obstacle to the consumption of oats in oat bran form, as this food impedes the complete absorption of iron from the intestinal tract into the bloodstream.

 Those who are celiac or gluten intolerant are not allowed to consume oats in any shape or form.
 Oats lack this crucial protein fraction.
 But it must be taken into account that it is extremely complicated to prevent oats from being contaminated with other cereals during the manufacturing process.
 This makes it extremely hard to ensure a lack of gluten; let’s not forget that intolerant people react adversely even with just a milligram of this substance.